-2.142.15 Section 60A of the Act states that CCCS may, at any time before making a decision as to whether the section 54 prohibition has been or will be infringed, accept commitments that remedy, mitigate or prevent the SLC or any adverse effect arising from the merger situation.
-Where CCCS has accepted a commitment, CCCS will make a favourable decision.7 For further information, see CCCS Guidelines on Remedies, Directions and Penalties.
+2.15 Section 60A of the Act states that CCCS may, at any time before making a decision as to whether the section 54 prohibition has been or will be infringed, accept commitments that remedy, mitigate or prevent the SLC or any adverse effect arising from the merger situation.
+Where CCCS has accepted a commitment, CCCS will make a favourable decision.
+For further information, see the CCCS Guidelines on Directions and Remedies.